inivekin/abosa/abosa.typ

 tae speak in gems an seas an air, where fluid is a reservoir, communicational wetware.
+Prior knowledge uses finished,
+I was long since drawing tae it, as logician now diminished, withoot reason, I intuit.
 Mixing sea wi exalt spirit
 reconciling forms a vortex,
 Auld, pre-emptive me would fear it, flailing wi rejective reflex.
-Prior knowledge uses finished,
-I was long since drawing tae it, as logician now diminished, withoot reason, I intuit.
-In switch between the weighted dense an sleeps within a lofty prow,
+But switched between the weighted dense an sleeps within a lofty prow,
 (tae reckon ways tae banish tense an flatten impulse spike o nau),